nickbrewer/gifcam/README.md

   - Optional, install mount USB - http://www.raspberrypi-spy.co.uk/2014/05/how-to-mount-a-usb-flash-disk-on-the-raspberry-pi/
   - To access your GIFs over WiFi, configure the gif directory as a samba shared directory

 ### Create Autorun Script:
-  - Run -- sudo crontab -e
+  - Run -- `sudo crontab -e`
-  - add this line to end of that file - @reboot sh /home/pi/gifcam/launcher.sh
+  - add this line to end of that file - `@reboot sh /home/pi/gifcam/launcher.sh`

-  (The launcher.sh in this git is setup for the basic gifcam, if you want to use twython or USB you'll have to modify this)

 ### Permissions:
-  - If hitting "permission denied" run - sudo chown -R pi /home/pi/gifcam/
+  - If hitting "permission denied" run - `sudo chown -R pi /home/pi/gifcam/`

 ## In-Depth instructions (Pi Zero W from first boot.
 These instructions will work for other models except for USB OTG steps)